boyyko/specs/README.md

 checkrpms --home --root --usb -t (sha256, md5, gost)
 ```
 ## Example
-Suppose we want to check the ELF files of our system that were installed from rpm packages.
+1. Suppose we want to check the ELF files of our system that were installed from rpm packages.
-We have "reference" rpm packages.
-Let's put the "reference" rpm packages into a usb device and run the program.
+We have "reference" rpm packages in the usb device.
+Run the program.
 ```
 checkrpms --usb -t (sha256, md5, gost)
 ```